NFPS Level 3 Diploma in The Prevention & Management of Violence and Aggression

 If you haven’t trained with us as yet, but you are thinking of training with us, then this is something you should consider.
 You see, many people take many different Awards and these Awards stand-alone and do not necessarily add value to one another in a cumulative way.

-What this Diploma offers you now is the ability to collectively nest all of your Awarding Body Level 3 Awards together to move you towards an achieveable Diploma Award - the ‘NFPS Level 3 Diploma in the ‘Prevention & Management of Violence and Aggression’
+What this Diploma offers you now is the ability to collectively nest all of your Awarding Body Level 3 Awards together to move you towards an achievable Diploma Award – the ‘NFPS Level 3 Diploma in the ‘Prevention & Management of Violence and Aggression’.

 Questions, Answers and the Process